Rangabati: In popular culture

 "Rangabati" is popular in Odisha and most parts of West Bengal, Bihar, Jharkhand, Andhra Pradesh, and Chhattisgarh.
 This song is also to be released in Chinese.
 During the 7th World Water Forum at Daegu in South Korea, Korean dancers danced ecstatically to the tune of the song.
-The song is featured in Bollywood movie Kaun Kitne Pani Mein directed by Nila Madhaba Panda.
+The song is featured in Bollywood movie Kaun Kitne Paani Mein directed by Nila Madhaba Panda.
 The song was remade by composer Ram Sampath featuring Sampath himself, Sona Mohapatra, and Rituraj Mohanty for MTV India's Coke Studio Season 4.
 Nigerian singer Samuel Singh released a cover version of the song.

 Copyright controversy

 Protests erupted on social media and in Western Odisha after the telecast of "Rangabati" remix on MTV Coke Studio on 5 July 2015, claiming that the telecast of this song did not attribute it to the original composer, Prabhudatta Pradhan, nor acquire permission from the copyright holder beforehand.
 Earlier on the same day, a legal notice with a damage claim of 1 crore Indian Rupees was sent through the Supreme Court of India to Hindustan Coca-Cola Beverages, Viacom18 Media, Sona Mohapatra, Ram Sampath and Rituraj Mohanty for copyright infringement.
 The petitioner also requested the court to stop the telecast of this remixed song on MTV.